-

 ARTISTS WHO MAKE PIECES: ED RUSCHA'S FUGITIVE PRODUCTIONS

 (RUSCHA, EDWARD).
 Dean, Robert.
 Tokyo: Fuji Xerox Art Space & Tokyo Publishing House, 2007.
 First Edition.
 4to.
 Printed Wrappers.
 Artist Monograph.
 Fine..
 48pp, profusely illustrated in color and b&w.
 Text in Japanese and English.
 With an exhibition checklist and exhibition history.
-In a protective clear acetate dustwrapper.
 This is the catalogue published in conjunction with a 2007 Tokyo exhibition of artist books, printed ephemera, and graphic design by Edward Ruscha.
 A brand new, most handsome example of this exceedingly uncommon - only four copies are currently cited in OCLC WorldCat - document.
-Inventory Number: 025792
+Inventory Number: 027523

 -